maxim2266/mvr/README.md

 ## Motivation
-When starting a new project there always is a certain amount of low-level code that has to be written in order to provide for some basic runtime functionality, like top-level context, signal handlers, etc. Often this kind of code is either written from scratch, or brought in with an external library.
+When starting a new project there always is a certain amount of low-level code that has to be written in order to provide for some basic runtime functionality, like top-level context, signal handlers, etc.
+Often this kind of code is either written from scratch, or brought in with an external library.
-Programming the same functionality from scratch is usually tedious and error-prone, while external libraries may sometimes be just too heavy for the intended use, introduce significant overhead, or impose an uncomfortable programming model.
+Programming the same functionality from scratch tends to be tedious and error-prone, while external libraries may sometimes be just too heavy for the intended use, introduce significant overhead, or impose an uncomfortable programming model.
 This project is an attempt to bring a number of frequently used runtime functions into one place without introducing another fat API or adding many external dependencies.